qlik-oss/gopherciser/README.md

 ### Using the image in Kubernetes

-To use the image in Kubernetes, e.g. to perform executions as part of a Kubernetes job, credentials for the GitHub package registry need to be added the same way a private registry is used, see documentation [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+To use the image in Kubernetes (for example, to perform executions as part of a Kubernetes job), credentials for the GitHub package registry need to be added the same way a private registry is used, see documentation [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).